Avionics, VOR system, DME system, INS avionic system advantages and disadvantages

 Applications of VOR such as V-Airway: Used to assign highways in the sky, Track intercept: To be able to get back to the track due to crosswind, Simply fly toward the needle of the VOR display known as the course deviation indicator to ensure that the aircraft is going in the direction of the VOR ground station.

 VOR system is more efficient than ADF, its indicator points to the ground VOR transmit system, ADF presents a relative bearing corresponding to the offset between the aircraft longitudinal axis, so, the NDB does not point to the ground base beacon.

 Disadvantages of the VOR system

 It is limited to LOS due to VHF band operation, Error is approx. about +/- 2 Degree, VOR signals are either reflected or blocked or distorted due to buildings, Mountains, Fences, power lines, etc, At higher altitude interference may occur between two ground stations operated at the same frequency, VOR does not provide the aircraft heading, it only points to the ground station, Though GPS is taking place of VOR, VOR is still in use as a back up navigational aid system in case of satellite link failure.

 DME avionic system stands for Distance Measuring Equipment, It is a navigational aid, It is rarely affected by precipitation static and thunderstorms, DME instrument provides distance between Aircraft and Ground station, we need separation between the Aircraft and the DME station measured overground.

-On the Ground, DME operates in the UHF frequency band from 960 to 1215 MHz with 100 number of channels, Each ground station is able to handle 100 Aircrafts simultaneously, DME system is referred as Integrator, It operates in the UHF band, It operates in the range from 150 to 200 miles.
+On the Ground, DME operates in the UHF frequency band from 960 to 1215 MHz with 100 channels, Each ground station can handle 100 Aircrafts simultaneously, DME system is referred to as Integrator, It operates in the UHF band, It operates in a range from 150 to 200 miles.